[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 By requiring MFA for all users, you can significantly reduce the risk of unauthorized access and protect your AWS resources from potential threats.
 It’s important to note that MFA should be used in conjunction with other security best practices, such as regularly reviewing and rotating access keys and implementing strong password policies.

-There’s a dedicated guide you can find in the AWS documentation on how to create the policy so that users are able to manage their own credentials but nothing else until they successfully set up MFA.
+Here is a dedicated guide on how to create a policy that restricts users’ permissions to managing their own credentials until they successfully set up MFA.

 Using a multi-account strategy with AWS Organizations can provide several benefits for managing your AWS resources, including increased security and improved organization and management.

-Each AWS account comes with natural security boundaries, meaning that resources within one account are isolated from those in another account.
-By using separate accounts for different teams, applications, or environments, you can reduce the risk of unauthorized access or accidental modifications, as well as limit the potential impact of security incidents or failures.
+Each AWS account has natural security boundaries, meaning that resources within one account are isolated from those in another account.
+By using separate accounts for different teams, applications, or environments, you can reduce the risk of unauthorized access or accidental modifications and limit the potential impact of security incidents or failures.

 Additionally, using multiple accounts can make it easier to manage and organize your AWS resources.
 You can assign separate budgets and billing information to each account, allowing for more granular control over spending.
 You can also use separate accounts to isolate development and testing environments from production environments, reducing the risk of disruptions or conflicts.